16 Reasons Women Don’t Step Into Their Erotic Powers ~ Talking About Ethical Power and Creative Leadership

 The bedroom is a microcosm of power, leadership and creativity.
 It’s a curious little laboratory magnifying our deep needs, elemental doubts, hidden motivations, and even the complex contradictions of the self.
 In BDSM, this magnification seems even sharper.

-This is not at all what people expect, or have on their minds, when they arrive to my class.
+This is not at all what people expect, or have on their minds, when they arrive to my weekend intensive.

 I teach women the art of erotic dominance via ForteFemme.
 They come thinking they were looking for some sexy kink skills and some bedroom spice-up.
 They leave having found something else entirely.
 They discover their own deep power potential, and a roadmap to practice ethical power towards an integrated, fulfilled life.

-The women I’ve met over the years told me about feeling held back… Feeling that being sexually joyous is not attainable ~ even as they have access to great sex information… Feeling that they are not amazing ~ even as they lead businesses and raise beautiful families… Feeling that their influence in the world is in some way insignificant ~ even as they create and inspire those around them.
+As women we often feel held back… Feeling that being sexually joyous is not attainable ~ even as we have access to great sex information… Feeling that we are not amazing ~ even as we lead businesses and raise beautiful families… Feeling that our influence in the world is in some way insignificant ~ even as we create and inspire those around us.

-Here’s what they told me hold them back from exploring their erotic powers… and what’s that’s about.
+Here’s what often hold us back from exploring our erotic powers… and what that’s about.

 - “Making my partner happy is all I need to be satisfied.”